Lyall/RE5Fix/README.md

 # RE5Fix
-This is DLL hook that fixes various issues with Resident Evil 5 relating to ultrawide support and more.
+This is DLL hook that fixes various issues with Resident Evil 5 relating to ultrawide support and more.<br />

 ## Features
 - FOV adjustment (WIP).